Khulna Division: Geography

-The Sundarbans, the world's largest mangrove forest, is in the southern part of the delta.Khulna is in the northern part of the district, and the Mayur River is the western boundary of the metropolitan area.
+The Sundarbans, the world's largest mangrove forest, is in the southern part of the division.

+Khulna city is in the northern part of the district, and the Mayur River is the western boundary of the metropolitan area.

 Administrative districts

 The division was formed in 1960.

 Khulna Division consists of the following ten districts (zilas), subdivided into 59 sub-districts (upazilas):

+Demographics

+Muslims are the predominant religion with 88.21%, while Hindus are the main minority with 11.53% population.
+Christians and others are 0.24% and 0.02% respectively.

 Economy

-Most parts of the largest mangrove forest in the world — the Sundarban — is spread over the three most southerly districts of Satkhira, Khulna and Bagherhat.
+Majority of the largest mangrove forest in the world — the Sundarban — is spread across the three most southerly districts of Satkhira, Khulna and Bagherhat.
+Khulna's GDP is the third-largest GDP behind Dhaka and Chittagong.
+It possesses a GDP of $53 billion.